 The fund intends to make distributions that may be taxed as ordinary income, qualified dividend income, or capital gains.
+Some distributions may be treated as a return of capital for tax purposes.

 Payments to broker-dealers and other financial intermediaries